-- Speaking to the whole class. - Speaking to the bully/bullies after class. - Warn and/or giving appropriate consequences to bullies. - Present lesson related to the bullying issue when appropriate e.g. Year Adviser lesson.
+- Speaking to the whole class. - Speaking to the bully/bullies after class. - Warn and/or giving appropriate consequences to bullies. - Present lesson related to the bullying issue when appropriate.

 RRR Strategy

 If the incident is High level the teacher will use the RRR strategy and report using Sentral.